Hadi al-Abdullah

-Hadi al-Abdullah (هادي العبدالله; born 8 May 1987) is a Syrian citizen journalist and activist who has risen to prominence through his coverage of the Syrian Civil War.
+Hadi al-Abdullah (هادي العبدالله; born 8 May 1987) is a Syrian citizen journalist and activist who has risen to prominence through his coverage of the Syrian civil war.

 Personal life

-Al-Abdullah grew up in Al Qusair, Homs to a lower-middle-class family.
-He holds a bachelor's degree in nursing from Tishreen University in Lattakia city.
+Al-Abdullah grew up in Al-Qusayr, Homs to a lower-middle-class family.
+He holds a bachelor's degree in nursing from Latakia University.
 When the Syrian revolution started, he was working on his master's degree in Emergency Room Nursing, and thus he left his studies to join other activists in their civil activities.

 Career

 During his masters preparation, al-Abdullah was studying at Tishreen University.
 However, in 2011, he left the university and started working first in the distribution of humanitarian aid materials to people, as well as nursing the wounded in field hospitals.
 Later on, however, he moved to media activism, and due to the pressure it imposed and time it demanded, he had to keep his focus on media and leave all other activities.
 Currently, al-Abdullah is based in the Idlib Governorate in Syria and is a regular correspondent of television stations and a social media reporter.

 On September 2, 2012, al-Abdullah reported on the Farouq Brigades explosive Tunnel warfare targeting the Al Qusair National Hospital.
 On September 8, 2012, he published a video explaining how to distinguish between adulterated filling and proper stuffing on a Rocket-propelled grenade.

 On May 20, 2013, al-Abdullah published front-line footage of rebels responding to Hezbollah during the Battle of al-Qusayr (2013).

 In November 2013, al-Abdullah got injured during coverage of battles in Damascus countryside.

 In March 2015, al-Abdullah covered for Al Jazeera the celebration of International Women's Day in the Idlib Governorate.

 On August 10, 2015, al-Abdullah and Bilal Abdul Kareem published front-line footage of the Army of Conquest blowing up a tunnel in the town of Al-Fu'ah during the Siege of al-Fu'ah and Kafriya.

 On November 22, 2015, he covered the release of six Syrian nuns from a rebel prison in an exchange for the bodies of soldiers of the regime's army.

 In December 2015, he was invited along with few other journalists to interview Ahmed al-Sharaa, the leader of al-Nusra Front, in a very rare interview.